luciajia320/java-2017f/docs/slides/16/README.md

 ## Design Pattern: What?

+> Christopher Alexander:
-> Christopher Alexander 《A Pattern Language》: "Each pattern describes a problem which occurs over and over again in our environment and then describes the core of the solution to that problem, in such a way that you can use this solution a million times over, without ever doing it the same way twice."
+> <small>Each pattern describes a problem which occurs over and over again in our environment and then describes the core of the solution to that problem, in such a way that you can use this solution a million times over, without ever doing it the same way twice.</small>
+>   -- 《A Pattern Language》

 <span style="color:#0099ff">模式本质上是设计经验的文档化。</span><!-- .element: class="fragment" -->